pdincubus/MODX-Revo-Boilerplate/README.md

 For sites using Articles, you'll definitely want new templates for the layout in that section.
 These two templates have sane defaults and ensures all repeated code is pulled out into head, foot & articleSidebar chunks.

+###SearchResults

+Cereate a page, set this template for any searches made from the articles.aside chunk

+###PageNotFound

+Create a page, set this template, add the system setting for Error Page to point to this new resource

 ##Assets